 The dredging, backfilling and capping of CMP V is classified as a Designated Project by virtue of Item C (Reclamation, Hydraulic and Marine Facilities, Dredging and Dumping), Item C.10 (A Marine Dumping Area) and C.12 (A Dredging Operation Exceeding 500,000 m3) of Part I of Schedule 2 under the Environmental Impact Assessment Ordinance (Cap.
 499) (EIAO).

-The key components of the construction and operation of CMP V include the following:
+The key components of the construction and operation of CMP V include:

-- i.
-Dredging of a series of seabed pits at CMP V within the proposed facility boundaries at East of Sha Chau (Figure 1.1); - Backfilling each dredged pit at CMP V with contaminated mud that has been classified as requiring Type 2 disposal in accordance with ETWBTC 34/2002 (1); and, - iii.
+- Dredging of a series of seabed pits at CMP V within the proposed facility boundaries at ESC (Figure 1.1); - ii.
+Backfilling each dredged pit at CMP V with contaminated mud that has been classified as requiring Type 2 disposal in accordance with ETWB TCW No. 34/2002 (4); and - iii.
 Capping each backfilled pit at CMP V with uncontaminated mud effectively isolating the contaminated mud from the surrounding marine environment.